aspose-cells/Aspose.Cells-Doc-md/net/getting-started/known-issues/pivot-table-issue/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-KnowledgeBase-KnownIssues-PivotTableIssue.aspx-PivotTableIssue.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-KnowledgeBase-KnownIssues-PivotTableIssue.aspx-PivotTableIssue.cs" >}}